-2. Silver Lake Roadside Bike/Pedestrian Path (tied to widening projects).
+Silver Lake Roadside Bike/Pedestrian Path (tied to widening projects).

-3. Drainage improvements in the Village (tied to future circulation improvements in the Village).
-Provide drainage improvements, such as reconstructing June Lake outfall to Gull Lake inlet, and constructing a sedimentation barrier at the Gull Lake inlet.
+Drainage improvements in the Village (tied to future circulation improvements in the Village).
+Provide drainage improvements, such as reconstructing June Lake outfall to Gull Lake inlet and constructing a sedimentation barrier at the Gull Lake inlet.

-4. Parking and interpretive and rest facilities at June Lake Ballfield/Roadside Park.
+Parking and interpretive and rest facilities at June Lake Ballfield/Roadside Park.